openhpc/cloudwg/tutorials/pearc20/exercise3.md

 ~~~

 In Exercise 1, we deployed a cluster with 2 compute nodes.
-These compute nodes were static/persistent.
+Those compute nodes were static/persistent.

 For this exercise, we've deployed an "elastic" cluster.
 When a job is submitted, the cluster will create EC2 instances for the compute nodes on demand.
 It will take between 5-6 mins from submission time for the job to start.